django-crispy-forms/django-crispy-forms/docs/template_packs.rst

 How to create your own template packs
 =====================================

 First you will have to name your template pack, for this you can't use the name of one of the available template packs in crispy-forms, due to name collisions.
-For example, let's say in the company we work for, a designer has come up with a CSS bootstrap internally known as ``chocolat``.
-The company has a Django project that needs to start using ``chocolat``, therefore we need to create a folder named ``chocolat`` within our templates directory.
+For example, let's say in the company we work for, a designer has come up with a CSS bootstrap internally known as ``chocolate``.
+The company has a Django project that needs to start using ``chocolate``, therefore we need to create a folder named ``chocolate`` within our templates directory.
 Check your ``TEMPLATE_DIRS`` setting in Django and pick your preferred path.

 Once we have that folder created, we will have to create a concrete directory hierarchy so that crispy-forms can pick it up.
 This is what bootstrap template pack (v2) looks like::